warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 As we approach, we barely discern the lights from vehicles in the non-bus line.
 In order to save fuel, these vehicles remain parked most of the time and inch forward together in waves.

 9:45: The bus stops, and a moody bus volunteer boarded.
-She barked orders that boiled down to: stfu (she mentioned this one multiple times), get off the bus, no smartphones, and show your physical burning man ticket to reboard.
+She barked orders that boiled down to: stfu (she mentioned this one a few times), get off the bus, no smartphones, and show your physical burning man ticket to reboard.

 I didn't listen to the smartphone order: